· Mason Everett · Reviews · 8 min read

 Final Verdict

-For those on a tighter budget or with smaller yards, the Scotts Turf Builder EdgeGuard Mini offers the same core precision in a more compact and storable package, representing outstanding value.
+For those on a budget or with smaller yards, the Scotts EdgeGuard Mini offers incredible value and the convenience of compact storage without sacrificing spreading accuracy.

 - residential lawn spreaders